 Moisture Control

 Moisture control is crucial in timber frame external wall construction, as it ensures that the timber is at an optimal moisture content before installing insulation.
 This protects the timber frame structure from potential damage caused by excessive moisture.
+Additionally, monitoring humidity levels is essential to maintain the integrity of the timber and prevent issues related to excessive moisture.

 Managing moisture in timber frame external wall construction involves the use of breathable membranes, vapour control layers, and permeable membranes.
 This effectively prevents moisture from entering the timber frame and reduces the amount of moisture retained within the timber frame.